How many people are in the stands on the 16th at TPC Scottsdale and Phoenix Open?

 So, how many fans fit around the 16th hole at TPC Scottsdale for the 2024 Waste Management Phoenix Open?

-The 16th hole capacity is "16,000-plus" fans, according to tournament officials, or a just above 6 percent of the expected Saturday crowd at the tournament.
-While attendance is lower during the other tournament days, the 16,000 figure still represents about 10 percent of the average daily crowd at the Phoenix Open.
-Several other prior estimates have put the figure at 20,000.
+The 16th hole capacity is "20,000-plus" fans, according to tournament officials, or a just above 6 percent of the expected Saturday crowd at the tournament.
+While attendance is lower during the other tournament days, the 20,000 figure still represents about 10 percent of the average daily crowd at the Phoenix Open.
 That's a fluid number, depending on how many people jam into skyboxes and the grandstands.

+There are 298 suites on the 16th hole, where most of the fans sit.
+There are thousands in open seats, available to all fans on a first-come, first-served basis.
+Wait times can often be two or three hours to get a spot in the grandstands.

 There is talk of making the structure around the 16th hole -- dubbed The Coliseum by tournament officials -- permanent, creating an opportunity for more seating and amenities for the fans who want to catch a glimpse of one of the great scenes in golf.
 Either way, the hole has continued to grow and evolve over the years, with more skyboxes, more video boards for fans and more ways to be interactive.